 The Garden's 27th garden, the Nature Play Garden, features a series of multisensory areas.
 It has sugar maple, aspen, and redbud groves and an expansive lawn that has a runnel, rolling hills, a willow tunnel, boulders for climbing, and natural “rooms” defined by arborvitae and hornbeams.
 Renowned landscape designer Mikyoung Kim provided the concept vision for the Nature Play Garden; Terry Ryan of Jacobs/Ryan Associates adapted the design, which incorporates native plants.

-Horticulturists selected the garden’s flowers and trees for qualities such as color, scent, texture, and even sound (the sweetgums trees have seedpods that rattle); more than half of the perennials are new to the Chicago Botanic Garden.
+Horticulturists selected the garden’s flowers and trees for qualities such as color, scent, texture, and even sound (the sweetgum trees have seedpods that rattle); more than half of the perennials are new to the Chicago Botanic Garden.

 The Nature Play Garden is part of the Regenstein Learning Campus, a new home base for the Chicago Botanic Garden’s plant-based, immersive nature experiences and classes.
 (Our two most recent gardens, the Grunsfeld Children’s Growing Garden and Kleinman Family Cove, opened in 2012 as part of the initial phases of the Campus.)